Nusha97/Layered-control-architectures-for-Robotics/README.md

 * Testing_mlp.ipynb - Contains an example for generating trajectories for the unicycle system and visualizing them

 To generate data, please take a look at how to call the functions as shown in the Testing_mlp.ipynb notebook.
 The generated data is saved to the data/ folder.
+All codes from the PyTorch implementation are in the tracking/ folder.